 However, without new funding it could take another five years to develop and deploy the technology.

-“The world needs a big win when it comes to stopping marine destruction by invasive species and we want to go to the next stage deploying pheromone baits on a massive scale,” Associate Professor Degnan said.
+“The world needs a big win when it comes to stopping marine destruction by invasive species and we want to go to the next stage deploying pheromone baits on a massive scale,” Professor Sandie Degnan said.

 At stake are coral reefs and marine environments — not only along the Queensland coast but around the world.

-“For an already struggling Great Barrier Reef, and indeed any reefs across the Indo-Pacific region, these starfish pose an enormous threat due to the ability of a single female to produce up to 120 million offspring in one spawning season,” Professor Degnan said.
+“For an already struggling Great Barrier Reef, and indeed any reefs across the Indo-Pacific region, these starfish pose an enormous threat due to the ability of a single female to produce up to 120 million offspring in one spawning season,” Professor Bernard Degnan said.

 “The loss of this natural wonder would be devastating — and not just in economic terms," she said.